Our History – PAD 1983 – 2019

-PAD was established by a group of parents concerned about the use of alcohol and other drugs by their teenage children.
+PAD was established in 1983 by a group of parents concerned about the use of alcohol and other drugs by their teenage children.
 The founders realized that to increase their effectiveness they should link with experts in the field and began an approach of collaboration with other health promotion organizations.

 PAD took an important step in the adoption of innovative and evidence-informed prevention education with the exploration and implementation of a youth-to-youth peer education model, first in Toronto schools and later throughout the province.
 The program became CBC: Challenges, Beliefs and Changes.